Yorkinbek Odilov

 Yorkinbek Odilov (born 28 June 2000) is an Uzbekistani para-athlete, competing in F57 throwing events.
 He represented Uzbekistan at the 2024 Summer Paralympics and won a gold medal in javelin throw.

 Career

 Odilov competed in the 2020 Summer Paralympics, where he competed in the men's javelin throw and men's shot put events.

 Odilov represented Uzbekistan at the 2023 World Para Athletics Championships and won a silver medal in the javelin throw event.
 Three months later, at the rescheduled 2022 Asian Games, he won the silver medal in javelin throw.

 Odilov again represented Uzbekistan at the 2024 World Para Athletics Championships and finished in seventh and fourth in the shot put and javelin throw events respectively.
 He then represented Uzbekistan at the 2024 Summer Paralympics and won a gold medal in the javelin throw event.

 Odilov competed at the 2025 World Para Athletics Championships, where he won the silver medal in the javelin throw.
+He also competed in the 2025 Islamic Solidarity Games, where he won the gold medal in the discus throw F57 event.